nodesman/conductor/docs/conductor_manual.md

-# g-task: A Manual for Thoughtful AI-Assisted Development
+# Conductor: A Manual for AI-Guided Development

-`g-task` is not a code generator.
-It is a **prompt generator**.
-Its purpose is to help you, the engineer, have more structured, critical, and productive conversations with a Large Language Model (LLM) like Gemini.
+`conductor` is not just a prompt generator; it's an opinionated workflow engine for guiding AI in software engineering.
+It establishes a set of conventions—"the rails"—for interacting with a Large Language Model (LLM) to solve common development tasks.

-By using `g-task` to scaffold your prompts, you can guide the AI away from common pitfalls (like ignoring context or rushing to a solution) and towards being a more effective thought partner.
+By using `conductor` to orchestrate your interactions, you guide the AI to be a more effective thought partner, ensuring a structured and high-quality development process.

 ## The Core Workflow

-The `g-task` commands are designed to be chained together to mirror a thoughtful software development lifecycle.
+The `conductor` commands are designed to be chained together to mirror a thoughtful software development lifecycle.
 A typical workflow might look like this:

 ### 1. Problem Analysis & Critique (`--critique`)